al3xkras/chess-com-bot-selenium/README.md

 ### Disclaimer

 The software is provided as-is, without warranties of any kind.
 The author is not responsible for any adverse effects, including but not limited to account bans, resulting from the use of this bot.
-Use it responsibly and at your own discretion.
+Have fun.)

 ### Preview: